 Health Care Provider: Support Staff

 Azure Web Jobs – As part of the final project, I will be creating a web service that acts like an Electronic Health Record system.
-This service will randomly generate patients and update their biometric status and other patient information from time to time.
-The activity of calling the functionality in the service will be given to web jobs.
+This service will update patient biometric status and other patient information from time to time.
+This web service will be done by a web job.

-Azure File Storage – will use Azure file storage to store imaging information for patients
+Blob– will use Blob storage to store imaging information for patients

 Secure Services – Will use entity framework to help prevent SQL Injection attacks.
 In addition, will use Authorize decorator to lock down all costly resources.